borutjures/z-api-extension/README.md

 Returned login token is saved as a cookie:

 * name is `z-api-token`
+* value is `token` from response JSON
 * expires in 10 years
 * path=/
 * domain=.<DOMAIN-NAME-OF-THE-CURRENT-PAGE>

 This cookie must be sent to the API on each subsequent call.

-If error message is returned, cookie is not stored.
+If an error message is returned, cookie is not stored.
 Error message is displayed to the user.
 User may try to login again after reading/confirming the error message.